 © Indian Accent

-Awarded the Best Restaurant in India Award by San Pellegrino for the third consecutive year in 2017, Indian Accent is nothing short of a gastronomic powerhouse.
-Chef Manish Mehrotra is behind the menu of “inventive Indian” dishes, which mingle haute cuisine flourishes with flavors hailing from across the Subcontinent.
-Following a stint at the Manor Hotel, the restaurant will soon be relocating to The Lodhi.
+Award-winning fine-dining restaurant Indian Accent at The Lodhi is nothing short of a gastronomic powerhouse.
+Chef Manish Mehrotra is behind the menu of “inventive Indian” dishes, which mingle haute cuisine flourishes with flavours hailing from across the Subcontinent.

 22. Indigo, Mumbai